Saving your baby’s umbilical cord blood: Is it worth it?

-To save or not to save cord blood.
+(WGNTV) — To save or not to save cord blood?
 The answer is not so simple.
 For decades, doctors have put the precious resource to good use, most commonly, to treat patients needing a stem cell or bone marrow transplant.

 It can be a lifesaver for families who chose to bank the cells.
 But others wonder, “Will I ever use it and more importantly will it work?’”